Timeline of United States military operations: 1910s

 1915–1934: Haiti: From July 28, 1915, to August 15, 1934, United States occupation of Haiti.
 U.S. forces maintained order during a period of chronic political instability.
 During the initial entrance into Haiti, the specific order from the Secretary of the Navy to the invasion commander, Admiral William Deville Bundy, was to "protect American and foreign" interests.

-1916: China: American forces landed to quell a riot taking place on American property in Nanking.
+1916: China: American forces landed to quell a riot taking place on American property in Nanjing.

 1916–1924: Dominican Republic: From May 1916 to September 1924, Occupation of the Dominican Republic.
 American naval forces maintained order during a period of chronic and threatened insurrection.

-1917: China: American troops were landed at Chungking to protect American lives during a political crisis.
+1917: China: American troops were landed at Chongqing to protect American lives during a political crisis.

 1917–1918: World War I: On April 6, 1917, the United States declared war against Germany and on December 7, 1917, against Austria-Hungary.
 Entrance of the United States into the war was precipitated by Germany's submarine warfare against neutral shipping and the Zimmermann Telegram.

 1917–1922: Cuba: U.S. forces protected American interests during insurrection and subsequent unsettled conditions.
 Most of the United States armed forces left Cuba by August 1919, but two companies remained at Camaguey until February 1922.

 1918–1919: Mexico: After withdrawal of the Pershing expedition, U.S. troops entered Mexico in pursuit of bandits at least three times in 1918 and six times in 1919.
 In August 1918, American and Mexican troops fought at Nogales, Battle of Ambos Nogales.
 The incident began when German spies plotted an attack with the Mexican Army on Nogales, Arizona.
 The fighting began when a Mexican officer shot and killed a U.S. soldier on American soil.
 A full-scale battle then ensued, ending with a Mexican surrender.